Header Graphic

 December 7, 2012 @ 3:54 PM

 Here is a Vermont Castings Encore freestanding wood stove installed to a Duravent Duratech class "A" chimney we sold.
 This project was installed by our local installation partner "Accurate Installation" (www.accurate-installation.com) here in the greater Cincinnati Ohio area.
-This project also used the DVL double wall stove pipe from the ceiling to the stove and a round ceiling support kit with an insulation shield in the attic area.
+This Vermont Castings wood stove project also used the DVL double wall stove pipe from the ceiling to the stove and a round ceiling support kit with a chimney insulation shield in the attic area.

 Read More